Battle of Saint-Mathieu

-The naval Battle of Saint-Mathieu took place on 10 August 1512 during the War of the League of Cambrai, near Brest, France, between an English fleet of 25 ships commanded by Sir Edward Howard and a Franco-Breton fleet of 22 ships commanded by René de Clermont.
+The Battle of Saint-Mathieu took place on 10 August 1512 during the War of the League of Cambrai, near Brest, France, between an English fleet of 25 ships commanded by Sir Edward Howard and a Franco-Breton fleet of 22 ships commanded by René de Clermont.
 It is possibly the first battle between ships using cannon through ports, although this played a minor role in the fighting.
-This was one of only two full-fledged naval battles fought by King Henry VIII's Tudor navy.
-During the battle, each navy's largest and most powerful ship — the Regent and the Marie-la-Cordelière (or simply Cordelière) — were destroyed in a large explosion aboard the latter.
+This was one of only two full-fledged naval battles fought by King Henry VIII's Tudor navy, along with the later Battle of the Solent.
+During the battle, each navy's largest and most powerful ship — Regent and the Marie-la-Cordelière (or simply Cordelière) – were destroyed in a large explosion aboard the latter.

 Background

-Although the War of the League of Cambrai, sometimes known as the War of the Holy League (among several alternative names) was largely an Italian war, nearly every significant power in Western Europe participated at one point or another, including France, England, and Brittany.
-The latter was independent of France at the time, although the two were closely allied.
+Although the War of the League of Cambrai, sometimes known as the War of the Holy League (among several alternative names), was largely an Italian war, nearly every significant power in Western Europe participated at one point or another, including France, England, and Brittany.
+The latter was de facto independent of France, although the Dukes of Brittany were vassals to the French King.

 When war with France broke out in April 1512, England's Edward Howard was appointed admiral of a fleet sent by King Henry VIII to control the sea between Brest and the Thames estuary.
 Howard seized vessels of various nationalities on the pretext that they were carrying French cargoes.
 At the beginning of June, he escorted to Brittany an army which Henry sent to France under the command of Thomas Grey, 2nd Marquess of Dorset, with the hope of recovering Guyenne.
 Howard then raided Le Conquet and Crozon on the Breton coast.
 During June and July, Howard effectively controlled the English Channel and is said to have captured more than 60 vessels.
 By August, a French-Breton fleet had assembled at Brest; Howard moved to attack them.

 Battle

 Well informed about the Franco-Breton manoeuvres, the English surprised them at anchor.
 Unprepared and confronted by a superior fleet, all the French and Breton ships cut their anchor cables and spread their sails.
-By accident, about 300 guests, including some women, were visiting the Breton flagship Marie la Cordelière when it was attacked.
+By accident, about 300 guests, including some women, were visiting the Breton flagship Marie-la-Cordelière when it was attacked.
 In the hurry, Hervé de Portzmoguer, the captain of the ship, could not disembark them and the crew was thus reinforced by those "involuntary" combatants who, however, fought bravely.